CREATING A CUE-SHEET & SOUNDTRACK

 By manipulating the ‘Elements of Music’, create an audio soundtrack for 9 Scenes of a movie.

-MAKE A COPY of this cue-sheet/storyboard in google docs
+*START BY MAKING A COPY of this cue-sheet/storyboard in google docs

 CHOOSE YOUR GENRE